stackbit-projects/siweb-5d493/index.md

     title: 'Hi, I''m Si'
     section_id: hero
     content: >
-      I have been building websites for over twenty years.
-My goal as a web developer, publication designer and IT consultant is to help clients achieve success in their chosen field, whatever that happens to be.
-My approach is to start with where clients are already at and work with what tools they feel most comfortable using.
-Not to impose "my way" of doing things, though I am happy to suggest better or easier alternatives if that is desired.
+      I have been building websites and publications for over twenty years.
+As a Web / IT consultant my goal is to help clients achieve success as quickly and effeciently as possible.
+I encourage cllients to use the tools they feel most comfortable and capable of using, as opposed to imposing my framework of choice.
+If alternative approaches are desired then so be it.
 I have worked with hundreds of frameworks and software projects and am always ready to lean new ones.
-Adaptability is key!
+I am adaptable so long as it works for you!
   - type: section_content
     template: section_content
     title: About